josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 I brush painted a few panels with different shades of grey to add a bit more variance.
 I didn't mask anything and I am terrible at painting details and precise lines.
 Thankfully mistakes in this step were easy to fix later.

-Very exciting step was the paint-chipping effect.
+A very exciting step was the paint-chipping effect.
 I know there are many approaches hot to create the effect on models.
-For this one, I decided to stick with one the most basic ways.
+For this one, I decided to stick with one of the most basic ways.
 A bit of paint and a piece of sponge.
 I have used the coarse part of the dishwashing sponge.
 I did try the technique a little bit on 2 scratch build bots I have made recently so it wasn't my first try.

 The first pass was using the same colour mix I used to paint the main fuselage and create chips for the red paint.
 The second pass was with the Vallejo grey (or light grey?
 I don't remember honestly) to create chips for the rest of the snowspeeder.